wearrrrr/HaiKei/README.md

 # What is this good for?
 HaiKei is a streaming website that focuses on minimial loading times and an interface that is optimized for any device

-# Why is it so ugly?

-Because I made the interface in half an hour on coffee and spite

 # Why don't I just use 9anime or another alternative?

 idk what are you, a cop?